 - Heavy metal toxicity

 - Carbohydrate malabsorption simply gives the bacteria a feeding frenzy because it allows “sugars” to feed the bacteria which produce a byproduct of hydrogen and methane gas.
 Neither of these gases are supposed to be expired by humans, but those with SIBO do and sometimes both.

-- Aging usually results in the digestive tract slowing down.
+- Ageing usually results in the digestive tract slowing down.
 According to Dr Axe, “It’s generally accepted that non-hospitalized adults over the age of 61 have a 15 percent prevalence rate of SIBO, in contrast with just under 6 percent in individuals 24 to 59.
-A study published in the Journal of the American Geriatric Society also found that over 30 percent of disabled older adults have SIBO.”
+A study published in the Journal of the American Geriatric Society also found that over 30 per cent of disabled older adults have SIBO.”

 Regardless of the testing used to diagnose SIBO, the diagnoses doesn’t diagnose the cause of the overgrowth.
 Figuring out the root of the overgrowth is the biggest challenge of the whole process.